sap-tutorials/Tutorials/tutorials/cp-cf-security-xsuaa-multi-tenant/cp-cf-security-xsuaa-multi-tenant.md

 ## Details
 ### You will learn
-  - How to add multitenancy to a secure Node.js application
+  - How to add multi-tenancy to a secure Node.js application
   - How to provide the application to another subaccount with the SaaS Provisioning service
-  - How to access a multitenant application from another subaccount
+  - How to access a multi-tenant application from another subaccount

 The use case for this tutorial is that you've created a Node.js application in your subaccount that is secured by the XSUAA.
 You now want to make that application available to other subaccounts (tenants).
 You'll use the SaaS Provisioning service to make your application available to a consumer subaccount within your global trial account.